Skip to content

 • Premature full build-out: the product is built out broadly before it's clear whether the core even holds.

-That's why we build your prototype AI-accelerated, but with engineering discipline.
-AI makes building fast – on clearly defined tasks, AI assistance speeds up development considerably.
-METR: Impact of AI on Experienced Open-Source Developer Productivity (2025) But unchecked AI speed only pushes the cost downstream: according to Veracode, 45% of AI-generated code contains security vulnerabilities, and a CodeRabbit analysis found up to 2.74x more security issues in AI code than in code written by humans alone.
+AI makes building fast.
+On clearly defined tasks, AI assistance speeds up development measurably – and that is exactly what makes early validation practical in the first place: a testable prototype takes days, not quarters.
+GitHub: Quantifying Copilot's Impact on Productivity (2022) But unchecked speed only pushes the cost downstream.
+According to Veracode, 45% of AI-generated code contains security vulnerabilities, and a CodeRabbit analysis found up to 2.74x more security issues in AI code than in code written by humans alone.
 Veracode: GenAI Code Security Report 2025 CodeRabbit: State of AI vs. Human Code Generation Report

-We're not against AI – quite the opposite.
-We're against unchecked AI sloppiness.
-That's why engineering discipline drives our process, not the tool:
+That doesn't call for forgoing AI, but for a clear division of labor.
+We're not against AI – we're against unchecked AI sloppiness.
+That's why engineering discipline drives the process, not the tool:

-• AI for speed: we use AI assistance consistently to build the validatable prototype in days instead of weeks.
+• AI for speed: AI assistance builds the validatable prototype in days instead of weeks.

 • Senior expertise for hardening: every relevant decision runs through experienced engineers, so the prototype stands on a clean architecture.